-Once you've tasted the freedom of an ultralight set-up, it's hard to imagine going back to a four or five pound pack, no matter how supportive and high-tech the suspension system.
+Once you've tasted the freedom of an ultralight set-up, it's hard to imagine going back to a four or five-pound pack, no matter how supportive and high-tech the suspension system is.
 With an ultralight kit, you can carry under 30 pounds for multiple days in the backcountry, allowing for more time to enjoy the wilderness and less time complaining about your aching knees.
 Needless to say, we are sold.

-This review covers packs that are under two and a half pounds, with the lightest weighing just over a pound.
-This dramatic drop in weight from a normal pack means that things like storage and durability are sacrificed.
-Most of the packs in this review average around 38 liters for total carrying capacity.
-For reference, most of the packs we test in our Best Backpacking Backpack weigh in between four and six pounds, and have a main compartment volume of 60 liters or so.
-It's crucial to get your kit to weight under 30 pounds to make these lightweight packs worthwhile and comfortable.
+This review covers packs that are under two and a half pounds, with a weight-to-volume ratio of no more than 0.7 ounces per liter.
+This dramatic drop in weight from a normal pack often means that things like storage and durability are sacrificed.
+For reference, most of the packs we test in our regular backpacking backpack review weigh between four and six pounds and have a main compartment volume of 60 liters or so.
+For most ultralight packs, you'll need ultralight gear and practiced packing methods to keep your kit at or under around 30 pounds to maintain reasonable comfort.

-Transitioning to an ultralight kit can be rocky.
-We highly recommend testing out your kit before hitting the trail to make sure things work well together.
+Transitioning to an ultralight kit can be tricky.
+We highly recommend testing your kit before hitting the trail to ensure things work well together.
 In general, we found that keeping your load between 15 and 30 pounds with these packs is the optimal place for comfort and enjoyment.
-This probably means slimming down other aspects of your Big Four beyond simply your pack (i.e., shelter, sleeping bag, sleeping pad).
-All of the information provided below is meant to help you with your decision-making process as you find your way to the ideal lightweight pack.
+This means slimming down other aspects of your Big Four beyond simply your pack (i.e., shelter, sleeping bag, sleeping pad).
+All the information provided in this article is meant to help you with your decision-making process as you find your way to the ideal lightweight pack.

 Types of Ultralight Backpacks